zzy96/eliptic-curve-js-example/README.md

-# eliptic-curve-js-example
+# elliptic-curve-js-example

-Scripts to perform eliptic curve calculation in JS
+Scripts to perform eliptic curve calculation in JS using BN.js, elliptic and crypto library.